 Cooking — Cooking is another area that can lead to serious safety concerns and may require supervision.
 Symptoms such as distractibility, forgetfulness, and difficulty in following directions can lead to burns, fires, or other injuries.

 Wandering — As dementia progresses, some people with Alzheimer disease begin to wander.
 Because restlessness, distractibility, and memory problems are common, a person who wanders may easily become lost.
 Identification bracelets can help ensure that a lost wanderer gets home.
 The Alzheimer's Association provides a "safe return" program with ID tags and 24-hour assistance (www.alz.org/we_can_help_safe_return.asp).

 Regular exercise may decrease the restlessness that can lead to wandering.
+Exercise is also just good practice to maintain strength and well being.
 For those who continue to wander, alarm systems are available that alert caretakers when the wearer leaves the home.

 Falls — For all types of dementia, including Alzheimer disease, falls are a safety concern.
 To reduce the risk of falls, eliminate potential hazards such as loose electrical cords, slippery rugs, and so forth.
 Regular exercise, especially early in the course of dementia, can help reduce the risk of falls.

 The treatment for dementia depends in part on the type of dementia.
 People with vascular dementia should focus on getting their blood pressure and cholesterol under control to reduce the risk of further damage to the brain.
 People with dementia with parkinsonism, meanwhile, sometimes need medications used to manage Parkinson disease (See "Patient information: Parkinson disease treatment options — medications (Beyond the Basics)".)